about us

 Welcome to the fire.

 The fire doesn’t belong to you or me.
 It belongs to the stories.
 Our role is to keep it burning.
-To gather the people and make space for the truth to rise with the smoke, to touch as many people as we can, to bring everyone back under the lore of the land, back into our role as custodians of creation.
+To gather the people and make space for the truth to rise with the smoke, to touch as many people as it can, to bring everyone back under the lore of the land, back into our role as custodians of creation.

 This is our purpose – there is nothing more important.

-A promise etched into the earth, carried by the flames and held in the space between Us.
+A promise etched into the earth, carried by the flames and held in the space between Us

 The VA Network goes beyond what you might expect from a streaming platform or social network.
 This isn’t just about content.
 It’s about connection.
 It’s a relational network, a movement, a living, breathing web that spans lands, peoples, and generations.
 It’s a space where ancient wisdom meets modern technology, where the voices of the past help guide the decisions we make now for the sake of the ones yet to come.
 A future rooted in balance, reciprocity, and our shared role as custodians of creation.